frederic-perez/AmE-dictionary/data/idioms.md

 __compare (someone or something) to (someone or something)__ _A city park whose beauty compares to many of our country’s national parks._
 __comparisons are odious__ It is unhelpful, unfair, or misleading to draw comparisons between people or things, especially when done flippantly or inappropriately. _A: “How would you compare Sarah’s current boyfriend with her last?”
 B: “Comparisons are odious, dear.
 Let’s not go down that road.”_
 __concrete jungle__ An overcrowded, unsafe and/or crime-ridden urban environment or city, characterized by the congestion of large buildings and roads.
+__connect the dots__
 __connect up__ To attach or link something to something else. _Let me just connect up these two cords, and then everything should be running again._
 __conspicuous consumption__ :two: The lavish expenditure of money or acquisition of expensive items as a public display of one’s wealth or financial success.
 __contend with (someone or something) for (something)__ To compete against someone or something for something. _Andy hasn’t trained enough to contend with other swimmers his age for a win.
 If you push him to enter this race, he’ll just end up disappointed._
 __control freak__ :two::hammer:
 __cool (one’s) heels__ To wait, sometimes so that one becomes calmer or more composed.
+__cool customer__ :dart: Someone who remains even-tempered, especially in stressful situations. _Brad is such a cool customer.
+Nothing ever seems to bother him._
 __cool head__ The ability to remain calm and rational during stressful situations. _The successful outcome of the hostage situation was due to the police officer°s cool head._
 __cool it__
 __cool your jets!__ Calm down!
 This caution began with air force pilots reducing their jet planes’ air speed and, by so doing, reducing strain on the engine caused by excess heat.
 Among similar “relax!” phrases are “hold your horses!” “chill out!” “keep your pants on!” and “don’t get your bowels in an uproar!”